The Personal A in Spanish: What It Is and When to Use It

 Un grano no hace granero, pero ayuda al compañero.

-Translation: One grain doesn’t make a granary, but it can help a friend.
+(One grain doesn’t make a granary, but it can help a friend.)

 These five phrases are great examples of the usage of the personal a.
 If you commit them to memory, they can help you remember to add a when your direct object is a person.

-Now that you’ve learned about the personal a, you’re going to start noticing it being used everywhere—and you’ll be able to work it into your own Spanish as well!
+Now that you’ve learned what you need to know, you’ll start noticing it everywhere—and you’ll be able to work it into your own Spanish as well!

 Download: This blog post is available as a convenient and portable PDF that you can take anywhere.
 Click here to get a copy.
 (Download)